January 2019 Update!

 It was amazing how much father our money went outside of the Bay Area.
 I know the old rule of thumb was, “You have to be around your rentals.”
 But with technology, the internet, and a trustworthy team, this isn’t necessarily true anymore.
 At least it wasn’t true for us.

 Are you inspired now?
 Hopefully the answer is yes by now.
 Why?

 Because everyone has the ability to end up with passive income from real estate – even if you don’t have any money to start with.
-All you need is the education to know how to do a 1031 exchange correctly — understand the rules, develop a strategy, and find the help you need to get the deal done right.
+All you need is a solid education to know how to do use this powerful strategy correctly.

 Still looking for answers?